Arroi/Arenion/README.md

 # what is arenion?
-Arenion is a website that sends inputs to your discord webhook.
-# can I modify it?
-It's an OSP (Open source program) so you could modify it whatever you want to!
-# Tell me about it.

-Arenion is actually intended for educational purposes on how you can react with webhooks in discord. you can remove the basic template that I've provided for you, and you could modify the template with whatever you need.
-I've taken some assets from my earlier projects this months so you may see many stuff that are not supposed to be there, haha! overall, check out this simple js program. documents can be found soon cause I'm working on documenting all of my projects.
-# What do I need it for?
-You could need it for.. anything honestly. as long as you know what you're working with.

-# How do I modify the embed?
-you can find everything inside index.html folder.
-# I'm new it JS, how can I modify the rest of arenion?
-I'll make a tutorial about it soon, checkout my channel https://www.youtube.com/channel/@itsyoboiarroi if I have posted anything on it yet.
+Arenion is a JavaScript program that enables you to easily send customized embed messages through Discord's webhooks.
+It is open-source and can be easily modified to suit your preferences.
+While it may not have all the advanced features of some other programs, it offers a simple and effective way to send professional-looking messages.# can

+Modification of Arenion is highly encouraged as it is an open-source program.
+The program serves as an educational tool for individuals seeking to gain knowledge on how to interact with webhooks in Discord.
+Users have the freedom to remove the provided basic template and replace it with their preferred layout.
+Some assets were used from previous projects for added convenience.
+We are currently in the process of documenting all of our projects for easy reference.

+Arenion can be applied to various projects as long as the user understands the functions of the program.
+Embed customization can be done by accessing the index.html folder.
+For users who are new to JavaScript, a tutorial on how to modify the program will be posted on our YouTube channel soon.
+Please stay tuned at https://www.youtube.com/channel/@itsyoboiarroi for future updates.
+Alternatively, we will also be releasing Gitbook documents soon for users who prefer a more structured and detailed reference guide.
+Please stay tuned for updates on the release of these documents